mmondics/kubernetes-cobol/README.md

 ### 1. Clone the repository locally

-Clone down this `git` repository on your local server and change into the new directory.
+Clone this `git` repository to your local server and change into the new directory.

 ```bash
 $ git clone https://github.com/mmondics/kubernetes-cobol